 Free Things to do in Vienna February

 During one day in February, you can participate in free tours and lectures (including in English).
 The initiative by the Austrian Tour Guides takes place to celebrate International Tourist Guide Day.
-In 2019, get a free tour (in German) through the new House of History.
+In 2020, get a free tour (in German) through the House of History.

 Check what to do during January and March: